kubernetes-sigs/container-object-storage-interface-api/spec.md

 message ProvisionerGrantBucketAccessRequest {
     // This field is REQUIRED
-    // Protocol specific information required by the call is passed in as key,value pairs.
+	// BucketID is a globally unique identifier for the bucket
+	// in the object storage provider
-    Protocol protocol = 1;
+	string bucketID = 1;

-    // This field is OPTIONAL
-    // Protocol specific information required by the call is passed in as key,value pairs. map<string,string> parameters = 2;

-    // This field is OPTIONAL
-    // Principal for which access is requested string principal = 3;

 	// This field is REQUIRED
+	// accountName is a identifier for object storage provider
+	// to ensure that multiple requests for the same account
+	// result in only one access token being created string accountName = 2;

+    // This field is REQUIRED
     // Requested Access policy, ex: {"Effect":"Allow","Action":"s3:PutObject","Resource":"arn:aws:s3:::profilepics/*"}
-    string access_policy = 4;
+    string access_policy = 3;

+    // This field is OPTIONAL
+    // The caller should treat the values in parameters as opaque.
+    // The receiver is responsible for parsing and validating the values. map<string,string> parameters = 4;
 }

 message ProvisionerGrantBucketAccessResponse {
     // This field is OPTIONAL
-    // This is the account that is being provided access.
+    // This is the accountID that is being provided access.
 This will
-    // be required later to revoke access. string principal = 1;
+    // be required later to revoke access. string accountID = 1;

     // This field is OPTIONAL
     // Contents of the credential file, ex: aws access key id and secret, etc.